LUCIT-Systems-and-Development/unicorn-binance-websocket-api/docs/_sources/readme.md.txt

                    process_stream_data=process_new_receives)
 ```

-### Or await the webstream data in an asyncio task:
+### Or await the webstream data in an asyncio coroutine:

 This is the recommended method for processing data from web streams.